 A hearing aid will not restore normal hearing and will not prevent or improve a hearing impairment resulting from organic conditions.
 Use of a hearing aid is only part of hearing habilitation and may need to be supplemented by auditory training and instruction in lip reading.
-In most cases, infrequent use of a hearing aid does not permit a user to attain full benefit from it.
+In most cases infrequent use of a hearing aid does not permit a user to attain full benefit from it.
+Special care should be exercised in selecting and fitting a hearing aid whose maximum sound pressure level exceeds 132 decibels because there may be risk in impairing the remaining hearing of the hearing aid user.